-We only travel in small groups and in all our tours the focus is few people and personal service.
+We only travel in small groups, and in all our tours the focus is few people and personal service.

-Super Jeeps with maximum 6 people
+Super Jeeps with a maximum of 10 people.

-We travel by super jeeps, bikes and/or walking.
+We travel by super jeeps and walking.

 All clients must be wearing good shoes for walking in rough nature.